lu-jiayi/homepage/index.md

 Lu, J., Walenski, W., & Thompson, C.K.
 [EEG evidence for different syntactic expectations in parsing Chinese subject- and object-relative clauses](https://github.com/lu-jiayi/Jiayi-Lu/blob/master/final-Chinese-Sentence-Processing_SNL2018_JL_MW_CT-V2-25lkw4h.pdf).
 Poster presented at SNL 2018.
 Quebec City, Canada.

 ## Me not as a Linguist
 In my free time, I enjoy cooking, traveling, and watching movies.
 I'm also a collector of stamps, covers, and other ephemera.
 As a member of the American First Day Cover Society, I also create cachets (artworks on the left side of stamped covers) for first day covers.
-[Here](https://github.com/lu-jiayi/homepage/raw/master/wucs_cover.pdf) and [here](https://github.com/lu-jiayi/homepage/raw/master/yox_cover.pdf) are some example covers I helped with creating.
 I also love sending and receiving postcards: here is a [website](https://www.postcrossing.com/) that I use to exchange postcards with my fellow postal enthusiasts around the globe.

 I love playing and watching soccer.
 I am a licensed youth soccer coach (USSF E license), and I once coached the U13/14 girls team at Jahbat FC (a travel team based in Evanston, IL.) for two seasons from 2016 to 2017.
 [Here](https://github.com/lu-jiayi/homepage/raw/master/unnamed.jpg) is a picture of me with the team!
-Nowadays, I play in the local recreational league as a goalie.
+Nowadays, I play in the local recreational league in the Bay Area as a goalie.

 ## Contact